daverona/docker-cromwell/README.md

 ### Local Backend with Docker

-Since cromwell runs in a Docker container on your host, your host is surely able to run workflows which utilize Docker images.
+Since cromwell runs in a Docker container on your host, your host is surely able to run workflows which use Docker images.
 The catch is, since cromwell runs in a container, a workflow cannot create another container in the cromwell container.
 However user `cromwell` in the container can log in to your host to run the workflow container.